Check out these 8 Government Loan Schemes That You Can Benefit From As A Woman In Business.

 So, if you are well meaning and supportive, do not give them advice or tell them what they should have done or what you would have done.
 Just tell them that you’re there if they need to talk – and just listen.

 The top image is a screen grab from the Telugu movie Arjun Reddy

 Women's Web is an open platform that publishes a diversity of views.
 Individual posts do not necessarily represent the platform's views and opinions at all times.
 If you have a complementary or differing point of view, sign up and start sharing your views too!

-I am a 37 year old single mum of 2 young children.
+I am a 38 year old single mum of 2.
 I left my abusive marriage of 10 years, completely shattered mentally and physically.

-I published a book called Battered Faith to help with read more...
+I published a book called Battered Faith to help with my own read more...

 Women's Web is an open platform that publishes a diversity of views, individual posts do not necessarily represent the platform's views and opinions at all times.

 Stay updated with our Weekly Newsletter or Daily Summary - or both!

 Chetan Bhagat had no business slut shaming Uorfi Javed or any other woman.
 If he wants to 'guide' young men in the 'right direction' then he should take accountability for his words.